 Liaising with ICANN and other bodies within ICANN as appropriate

 Maintaining a consistent understanding of the scope of ASO AC

+Chair ASO AC meetings and conduct deliberations during ASO AC meetings.

 4.3.
 Duties of Vice Chairs

-Vice Chairs are appointed by the Chair of ASO AC and act as support and backup for the Chair and may be requested by the Chair to act on its behalf in presentations, meetings or other forums.
+Vice Chairs act as support and backup for the Chair and may be requested by the Chair to act on its behalf in presentations, meetings or other forums.

 During extraordinary circumstances where the Chair is unable to fulfil the role, the Vice Chairs are expected to confer and agree to nominate one of the Vice Chair to act in the Chair’s capacity.